 - Exhaust Fan Filters and Covers: Most kitchen exhaust fans have a washable filter to help catch grease in the air.
 Put the filter and any removable covers in the dishwasher for a thorough degreasing.

 - Kitchen Sponges and Brushes: Each time you wash a load of dishes, place any kitchen sponges in the top rack and scrubbing brushes in the utensil holder.

-- Silicone Oven Mitts and Trivets: Place these items on the top rack to remove food residue and bacteria.
+- Silicone Oven Mitts and Trivets: As long as they are labeled as dishwasher safe, place these items on the top rack to remove food residue and bacteria.

 - Refrigerator Shelves and Bins: If you don't want to hand wash these when it's time to clean the refrigerator, just run them through a dishwasher cycle.

 - Cabinet and Drawer Hardware: If your ceramic and metal handles and knobs are sticky and dirty, remove them from the cabinets and place in a mesh bag on the top rack of the dishwasher.
 Skip hand-painted knobs or appliance controls in the dishwasher; the paint may come off.

 02 of 09

 - Vases: Most vases and decorative pottery pieces can be easily cleaned in the dishwasher.
 Don't risk chipping or color loss of delicate figurines and anything trimmed with gold or silver gilt.
 Use the top rack for everything except the heaviest pieces.

 - Light Fixtures: Glass globes and shades from light fixtures, candles, or oil lamps shine up beautifully.

 - Switch Plates and Outlet Covers: These get lots of use and plenty of grimy fingerprints.
 Avoid any painted metal or brass covers, but plastic ones can go right on the top rack.
 Be sure to safely put aside the screws so you can find them later.